Debatikcenter/er-info/_persons/Artan Shkreli.md

 connections:
 layout: person
 ---
-Sfera Studio founded in 1996 with Daniel Gjoni
+Sfera Studio founded in 1996 with Daniel Gjoni.
+Architect of iconic Tirana landmarks such as "Kompleksi Taiwan" and the building where former PM Sali Berisha lives. (check!)